tscrivanich27/EC530_SpeechToText/README.md

 ## Unit Tests

 1) Tests a single valid audio file
 2) Tests a single invalid audio file
+3) Tests the queue system by including four audio files to convert to text
+4) Tests the queue system by including three valid audio files and one invalid audio file

 ## User Instructions